 The operative rule framework has led to significant social divide in the Hurunui district.
 When the HWRRP was made operative in 2013, it became clear to dryland farmers that a 10% cap on nutrient losses would effectively mean they were locked into operating as they were in 2013, while farmers with irrigation could increase their irrigated area or intensify stock numbers.
-Dryland farmers at the time considered they had been locked out of future opportunities and were being unfairly constrained because irrigated farmers had "maxed out" the assimilative capacity of the environment, while dryland farming had not intensified significantly for 150years.
+Dryland farmers at the time considered they had been locked out of future opportunities and were being unfairly constrained because irrigated farmers had "maxed out" the assimilative capacity of the environment, while dryland farming had not intensified significantly for 150 years.
 Irrigated farmers on the other hand had made significant investment in infrastructure and were (and still are) committed to minimising their effects on the environment.
 The inequity perceived by both irrigated and non-irrigated farmers culminated in the two sectors being unable to come to a satisfactory solution and there continues to be tension between the sectors.

 The proposed plan change will assist in reducing that tension.
-Dryland farmers will be better enabled to "just get on and farm" because irrigated farmers have committed to reducing their N load84.
-It is likely that, once the wider mitigation package including relinquishment of offset load is confirmed and implemented, that some degree of partial mending of the social rift will result.
+Dryland farmers will be better enabled to "just get on and farm" because irrigated farmers have committed to reducing their N load.
+It is likely that, once the wider mitigation package including relinquishment of offset load is confirmed and implemented, the dryland farming community will acknowledge the offset as a good faith gesture by the irrigated farm community.